CUCC Expedition Handbook

 XKCD python install

-We do not install Django at this point.
-We will be installing Django in a separate virtual environment (a 'venv'), not in the main linux system.
+We do not install Django at the system level using sudo apt install django.
+We will be installing two variants of Django and python in a separate virtual environment (a 'venv'); not in the main linux system.
+The reasons why are indicated in the cartoon to the right and explained in "python dependency management is a dumpster fire".

 Installing a venv